-The Subjective God is a completely different kind of god.

-In the light of tens of thousands of years of religious history it's worth spending a bit of time on this topic.

-Most every religious system ever devised by god or man has at its basis a trade, praise for prosperity.
-The god/s say, "praise me, sacrifice to me, and I will give you stuff, starting with Maslow's hierarchy of human needs, but moving on to health, children, wealth, rest and a long happy life."
+The Subjective God is a completely different kind of God to our imagination.
+In the light of tens of thousands of years of religious history, it seems we never quite grasp this.
+Most every religious system ever devised by god or man has at its basis a trade: praise for prosperity.
+The gods say, "Praise me, sacrifice to me, and I will give you stuff."
+They start with Maslow's hierarchy of human needs, but move on to health, children, wealth, rest, and a long happy life.
+It actually does not end.

-There are a few prerequisites to make a 'god' believable:
+In history we find there are a few prerequisites to make a 'god' believable, to make people take them seriously:

-- The god needs to be powerful, more powerful than the neighboring gods, and since there can only be one winner tribe, there will always be a winning "god". - 2.
-And this god needs to deliver on its promises. - The god needs to be fairly needy, it must be reliant on this praise, not just sporting with its subjects.

-4. This god must prove itself in existence and motivation, preferably in some grandiose way.
+1. The god needs to be powerful-more powerful than the neighboring gods, of course, and since there can only be one

+- winner tribe, there will always be a winning "god". - 2.
+And this god needs to deliver on its promises. - 3.
+But it also needs to be fairly needy.
+It must be reliant on human praise, not just sporting with its subjects. - 4.
+This god must prove itself in existence and motivation, preferably in some grandiose way.

-And there are a handful of absolute irrelevancies for the trade religions:
+And there are a handful of absolute irrelevancies for the common trade religions:

-- Relationship is irrelevant, besides the occasional interaction as goods are sought or exchanged.
+- 1. Relationship is irrelevant, besides in the occasional interaction as goods are sought or exchanged.
 This god does not need to live with its people.
-Temples are more like halfway houses on god's galactic golf course, we build them in the hope that he/they will at least stay for lunch. - Humility is irrelevant, impressive gods are attracted to impressive people, families, tribes.
-Do something spectacular, have a spectacular ancestor, embellish the stories if needed because the best marketing attaches the best god clients. - Faith is also irrelevant if you are trying to impress a trade out of any god.
-What we refer to today as "faith" is usually nothing more than bravado.
+Temples are more like halfway houses on this god's galactic golf course-we build them in the hope that he/they/she will at least stay for lunch. - 2.
+Humility is irrelevant.
+Impressive gods are attracted to impressive people, families, tribes.
+Do something spectacular, have a spectacular ancestor, embellish the stories if needed because the best marketing attaches the best god clients. - 3.
+Faith is also irrelevant if you are trying to impress a trade out of any god.
+What we refer to today as "faith" is usually nothing more than brayado.

 But dealings with the Subjective God are of a completely different kind: "And without faith it is impossible to please him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him."
-(Hebrews 11:6 ESV).
+(Hebrews 11:6 ESV.)

-He's not going to come in showing off his muscular creativity, He does not lead with His power over all elements.
-In fact if you want to please the Subjective God you don't get to see Him, and you don't get any irrefutable evidence to show those around you (although you will end up with plenty of empirical and relational evidence once you take the first step).
-You first have to believe that He exists at all; and if you believe that then you also have to believe that He's not trying to trick you, or pretending like the Wizard of Oz; you have to believe that he rewards honest seekers, and only honest seekers.
-This God is more interested in what's really going on inside your mind, where your real affections lie, what you actually believe.
-The purpose of his law is to uncover what's going on inside, what you do on the outside He regards as symptomatic. "...if it had not been for the law, I would not have known sin.
-For I would not have known what it is to covet if the law had not said, "You shall not covet.""
-(Romans 7:7 ESV).
+He's not going to come in showing off muscles and creativity.
+He does not lead with His power over all the elements.
+In fact if you want to please the Subjective God you don't get to see Him, and you don't get any irrefutable evidence to show those around you of His reality (although you will end up with plenty of empirical and relational evidence once you take the first step).
+You first have to believe that He exists; and if you believe that then you also have to believe that He's not trying to trick you, or pretending like the Wizard of Oz.
+You have to believe that He rewards honest seekers, and only honest seekers.
+This God is more interested in what's really going on inside your mind-where your real affections lie, what you actually believe.
+He is not interested in outward show and pretense.

+The purpose of His law is to uncover what's going on inside.
+What you do on the outside He regards as symptomatic.
+"If it had not been for the law, I would not have known sin.
+For I would not have known what it is to covet if the law had not said, 'You shall not covet."
+(Romans 7:7 ESV.)